eighteight/CocoKinect/README.md

 CocoKinect is a Cocoa application for controlling RAMDanceToolkit using a Kinect camera or a Kinect camera recording

-It is built using Cinder 0.8.5, libc++ library and c++11 dialect.
+It is built using Cinder 0.8.5, libc++ library and c++11 dialect and CCGL Cocoa wrapper for Cinder.
 It assumes that libboost_thread.a has been built with the above.

 This project uses standard osc Cinder block and slightly modified BlockOpenNI (included)